magcil/audio-adversarial-attacks/README.md

 ## 2. Generating audio adversarial examples

 The model under attack is BEATs [1], a transformer-based deep neural network for detecting audio events.
 We use this model to generate audio adversarial attacks by utilizing two optimization algoriths: Particle Swarm Optimization [2], and Differential Evolution [3].
 We operate in a black-box setting where the architecture and weights of the model are unknown to the attacker.

-To run the experiments with the BEATs model, download the weights of the pretrained model [here](https://github.com/microsoft/unilm/tree/master/beats) and add them on the pretrained_models folder.
+### 2.1 Model Initialization

+To conduct experiments utilizing the BEATs model, please follow these steps:

+1. <b>Download Model Weights: </b>Acquire the model weights that have been fine-tuned on the Audioset.
+These weights can be downloaded from the following [link](https://github.com/microsoft/unilm/tree/master/beats).
+In our scenario, we conduct experiments using the <b>Fine-tuned BEATs_iter3+ (AS2M) (cpt2)</b> pt file.
+To conduct experiments with various weights, you must configure the path to the appropriate file within the get_model function, as well as ensure that all corresponding configuration files are properly set for each specific case.

+2. <b> Add Weights to Pretrained Models Folder:</b> After downloading, place the weights into the <b>'pretrained_models directory'</b> within your project.
+3. <b> Running Experiments with Different Ontologies:</b>

+    - <b>Hypercategories Ontology:</b> If you wish to run the experiment using the hypercategories ontology, you need to include the hypercategory mapping parameter in the get_model function.
+    - <b>Without Hypercategories:</b> If you prefer not to use the hypercategories ontology, simply set the hypercategory mapping parameter in the get_model function to None.
+This will allow the model to operate without the additional ontology layer.

-### 2.1 Particle Swarm Optimization
+### 2.2 Particle Swarm Optimization

 To generate an adversarial example using PSO you'll need to first initialize the class responsible for making the attack.
 For example, to generate an adversarial example that misclassifies the `example.wav` as "Silence" use: